mcc-us/bookkeeping/_posts/2023-12-27-youtube-debit-credits-explained.md

 It's important to understand that debits and credits represent changes to **specific accounts**, e.g. assets, liabilities, etc.

-### Useful ??

-Debits increase the "giving" sides (assets and expenses) and decrease the "taking" sides (liabilities, equity, and revenue).

-Credits decrease the "giving" sides and increase the "taking" sides.

 Helpful video: [@AccountingStuff](https://www.youtube.com/watch?v=VhwZ9t2b3Zk)